This functionality is available on Onshape's browser, iOS, and Android platforms.

 Select Highlight boundary edges in the View tools menu.
 Edges that may require repair are highlighted in solid red lines when the edges are visible and dashed red lines when the edges are hidden:

-Keep in mind that this tool is available only in Part Studios.
+This tool is available only in Part Studios.
 For more information, see Repairing Imported Models.

 3D Rotate Lock, when active, locks the user's ability to 3D rotate the graphics area.
 This is particularly useful when attempting to select and drag an entity.